Written by Pradeep

 Pregnancy makes you crave for weirdest stuff at odd times.
 There is nothing wrong with that, to be honest.
 Of course, you can have a restricted amount of caffeine like tea, coffee, or soft drinks.
 If you are fond of herbal tea, then it is time to think about it.
 Your restriction on caffeine, nicotine, and alcohol is a must, but when it comes to herbal teas during pregnancy, you need to understand the side effects and safety.

 You are good when you drink one or two cups in a day, but more than that could do more harm than good.
 If you like herbal tea and have been drinking it even before getting pregnant, then it is the time to control your urge.
 Medically, teas which are made from some herbs excluding one or two) and fruits are considered safe, but not much research has been carried out on the subject.

 In This Article

-Herbal tea is a beverage made from decoction of herbs and spices, which does not contain caffeine.
-It is usually made from leaves of tea plants like Assamica, Jasmine, and Chamomile, Sage, Thyme, or ginger.
-Most of these herbs are originated in China.
+Herbal tea is a beverage made from the decoction of herbs and spices, which does not contain caffeine.
+It is usually made from leaves of tea plants like Assamica, Jasmine, Chamomile, Sage, Thyme, or ginger.
+Most of these herbs have originated in China.
 The same herb, from which tea is made, can be used for cooking purposes.
 But when it comes to tea, the process of brewing tea concentrates on the chemicals of the herbs.
-Hence it should be consumed in a limit.
+Hence it should be consumed within a limit.

 Drink whatever suits your body.
 Listen to your body and always consult with your gynecologist about any product you are not sure about.
 Please make sure you read the label and do your research before consuming any herbal tea.